 SocialExplorer.com publishes the official documentation for each data resource in an organized and easy to read format.
 We also provide the source computation information for every variable we compute.

-SocialExplorer.com uses vector maps, an advanced approach to mapping where data is delivered to the device and rendered in real-time.
+SocialExplorer.com uses cutting edge vector maps which are rendered on the device in real-time.
 Our advanced geospatial compression reduces the size of maps greatly so they can be rendered quickly and in low-bandwidth environments.
 The result is smooth, fast maps.

 SocialExplorer.com allows users to export data in convenient formats for use in Excel and other analytic tools such as SAS, R, STATA and GIS.
 Scripts are included for reading data into popular stat packages.

 SocialExplorer.com can automatically adjust dollar amounts for inflation, smoothing out comparisons of income, home value and other variables over time.
 We use the same inflation adjustment method as the Census Bureau, computing off of bracketed data and then using the Pareto distribution.

 Display two maps at once for enhanced comparison and exploration.

 Create a multivariable map to compare two or more groups directly and visually on a single map.